Seeking Zephyr Alternatives? Discover the TOP 10 Best Test Management Tools in 2024

 Performance issues

 In their reviews on the Atlassian Marketplace, users often say that the biggest problem with Zephyr is its performance issues.
-Some QA teams have reported that the tool is slow to load and can take a long time to perform even simple tasks.
+Some QA teams have reported that the test management software is slow to load and can take a long time to perform even simple tasks.
 Frequent outages can be frustrating and make testing take longer than it should.

 Support delays